urbanjost/M_intrinsics/docs/intrinsics.md

   **present**(3) can be used in a procedure to determine if an optional dummy argument was present on the current call to the procedure.

+  **a** shall be the name of an optional dummy argument that is accessible in the subprogram in which the **present**(3) function reference appears.
+There are no other requirements on **a**.

-  When an argument is not present when the current procedure is invoked, you may only pass it as an optional argument to another procedure or pass it as an argument to PRESENT.
+  Note when an argument is not present when the current procedure is invoked, you may only pass it as an optional argument to another procedure or pass it as an argument to **present**.

 ### **Options**